ReemOsama99/gutenberg-character-analyzer/README.md

 - **Responsive Design:** Adapts to various screen sizes for a seamless experience on desktop and mobile.
 - **Dark Mode Support:** Theme adapts based on user's system preference.

+## How to Use

+1. Once the application is running, you will see an input field.
+2. Enter a valid Project Gutenberg Book ID (e.g., `11` for "Alice's Adventures in Wonderland").
+3. Click the "Analyze Book" button.
+4. Wait for the analysis to complete.
+You will see loading indicators during this process.
+5. Once loaded, the book metadata, character list (with flippable cards), and the character relationship graph will be displayed.
+6. Interact with the graph by dragging nodes, panning, and zooming.
+Flip character cards to see more details.

 ## Tech Stack

 - **Frontend:** [Next.js](https://nextjs.org/) (React Framework)